Presheaf automata: Languages of presheaf automata

-\begin{exa} In our formalism, the language of a standard automaton is formed by ``linear'' automata rather than words.
-This is of course the same thing.
-The language of the standard automaton of Example \ref{x:FSA}, for instance, is
+\begin{exa} In the formalism of presheaf automata, the language of a standard automaton is formed by ``linear'' automata rather than words, see Lemma \ref{l:TracksOfG} for the construction.
+The language of the standard automaton from Example \ref{e:StdAutExample}, for instance, is

 \end{exa}

 \begin{exa} Languages of $\oldsq$-automata can be seen as sets of ``shapes''.
 The language of the $\oldsq$-automaton from Example \ref{x:oldsq1}, for instance, is